 Mark: Oh yeah.
 Great sex-and-suicide flick—turned a whole generation of men onto girls with mental illness.

-So now for the chic assassin (for terms like femme fatale, see here).
+So now for the chic assassin (for terms like femme fatale, see here; and for Lulu, here).
 It can hardly be much consolation that whole generations of women are also subscribing to the image.
 I’m sure there’s a sound feminist response to this.
 Discuss…

 Will there be redemption for Villanelle/Oxana in the next series?
 Would that be too neat?